SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 > Using the marketplace (`cf m`) you can see the backing services and its plans that are available on SAP CP and (!) you are entitled to use.

 ### Configure the manifest
-As a prerequisite step open the [../vars.yml](../vars.yml) file locally and replace the `ID` for example by your SAP account user name, to make the routes unique.
+As a prerequisite step open the [../vars.yml](../vars.yml) file locally and replace the `ID` for example by your SAP account user name, e.g. `p0123456`, to make the routes unique.
 You might want to adapt the `LANDSCAPE_APPS_DOMAIN` as well.

 ### Deploy the approuter and the advertisement service
 The application can be built and pushed using these commands (within root directory, which contains the `manifest.yml`):